-• • LEVEL OF TRAVEL TIME RELIABILITY TRAVEL TIME RELIABILITY 2-YEAR TARGET 4-YEAR TARGET Interstate Travel Time Reliability 85% 85% Non-Interstate NHS Travel Time Reliability N/A 80% LEVEL OF TRUCK TRAVE LEVEL OF TRUCK TRAVEL TIME RELIABILITY TRUCK TRAVEL TIME RELIABILITY 2-YEAR TARGET 4-YEAR TARGET Interstate Truck Travel Time Reliability Index < 1.5 < 1.5
+LEVEL OF TRAVEL TIME RELIABILITY 2-YEAR4-YEARTRAVEL TIME RELIABILITYTARGETTARGETTARGET Interstate Travel Time Reliability 85% 85% Non-Interstate NHS Travel Time Reliability N/A 80% LEVEL OF TRUCK TRAVE L TIME RELIABIL ІТҮ 2-YEAR4-YEARTRUCK TRAVEL TIME RELIABILITYTARGETTARGETTARGET Interstate Truck Travel Time Reliability Index < 1.50 < 1.50

-Level of Travel Time Reliability (LOTTR) is defined as the ratio of the longer travel times (80th %ile) to a "normal" travel time (50th %ile).
-The measures are the % of person-miles traveled on the relevant portion of the NHS that are reliable.
+Level of Travel Time Reliability (LOTTR) is defined as the ratio of the longer travel times (80th percentile) to a "normal" travel time (50th percentile).
+The measures are the percent of person-miles traveled on the relevant portion of the NHS that are reliable.

-Truck Travel Time Reliability (TTTR) is the ratio generated by dividing the 95th %ile travel time by the normal time (50th %ile) for each Interstate segment.
+Truck Travel Time Reliability (TTTR) is the ratio generated by dividing the 95th percentile travel time by the normal time (50th percentile) for each Interstate segment.
 The TTTR Index is established by multiplying each segment's largest ratio of five reporting periods by its length then dividing the sum of all length-weighted segments by the total length of Interstate.

-The data to assess travel time reliability and establish targets is sourced from FHWA's NPMRDS.
+The data to assess travel time reliability and establish targets is sourced from FHWA's National Performance Management Research Data Set (NPMRDS).
 ODOT is participating in FHWA's Performance Management Analytical Tool pooled fund where a contractor assists states in calculating NPMRDS travel time reliability metrics.

-AMATS current performance is documented in the following Table 5.3-9 (page 53):
+AMATS current performance is documented in the following Table 5.3-9: